 How much horsepower do NASCAR cars have?

 Today, the average NASCAR race car can produce upwards of 750 horsepower.
-While each car is different, the fastest of NASCAR vehicles in the Cup Series are capable of producing over 900 horsepower.
-However, for safety reasons NASCAR limits the horsepower of its cars depending on the racetrack.
-It does so by using restrictor plates or limited tapers to lower the maximum horsepower of each race car.
-NASCAR engines are very unique and can produce such high horsepower without the use of turbochargers.
+While each car is different, the most powerful NASCAR vehicles in the Cup Series are capable of producing over 900 horsepower.
+However, for safety reasons, NASCAR limits the horsepower of its cars depending on the racetrack.
+It does so by using engine tuning to lower the maximum horsepower of each race car, as well as tapered spacers at superspeedways.
+At most tracks, NASCAR cars are limited to 670 horsepower, but at superspeedways, the output is further limited to 510 horsepower.
+NASCAR engines are naturally aspirated and can produce such high horsepower without the use of turbochargers.

 What is the highest recorded speed in NASCAR?

-The fastest speed ever reached in NASCAR's history was recorded at 212.809 miles per hour at the Talladega Superspeedway in Talladega, Alabama.
-The record was set in 1987 by Bill Elliot, making him NASCAR's fastest driver!
-His lap is the fastest official qualifying mark in NASCAR's history and still stands today.
-Elliot also holds the fastest qualifying record at the Daytona Superspeedway with a speed of 210.364 miles per hour.
+The fastest speed ever reached in NASCAR’s history was recorded at 212.809 miles per hour at the Talladega Superspeedway in Talladega, Alabama.
+The record was set in 1987 by Bill Elliot, making him NASCAR’s fastest driver.
+His lap is the fastest official qualifying speed in NASCAR’s history and still stands today.
+Elliot also holds the fastest qualifying record at the Daytona Superspeedway, with a speed of 210.364 miles per hour.